guikaiwen/qubit_efficient_QSP/README.md

 pip install qiskit
 ```

-See `requirements.txt` for other required Python packages.
+See `requirements.txt` for other required Python packages and corresponding versions.

 -------------------------------
 The current QSP operation demonstrated in this repo has the following circuit complexity numbers: